lkesteloot/unsong/unsong.md

 Winston Churchill had once said “If Hitler were fighting Hell, I would at least make a favorable reference to the Devil.”
 Richard Nixon was familiar with this quote.
 Richard Nixon had no sense of humor.

-“I’ve been working my [expletive deleted] off to protect this country from Communism for twenty years,” he told the Cabinet, “and [expletive deleted] if I’m going to stop now just because there’s a moral grey area.
+“I’ve been working my [open-bracket]expletive deleted] off to protect this country from Communism for twenty years,” he told the Cabinet, “and [open-bracket]expletive deleted] if I’m going to stop now just because there’s a moral grey area.
 I just want you to think big, for Chrissakes.
-A chance to end this [expletive deleted] once and for all.
+A chance to end this [open-bracket]expletive deleted] once and for all.
 By God, people, this is our chance!”

 The overt meaning of “kiss” is “to press the lips against another person as a sign of affection.”